CFdefense/CMPT-432N-Java-Compiler/README.md

 # Marist College 'Design of Compilers' Class by Professor Labouseur

-## Created a 6502 Microprocessor Compiler Which Translates High-Level Code into Executable 6502 Microprocessor Machine Code
+## 6502 Microprocessor Compiler That Translates High-Level Code into Executable 6502 Microprocessor Machine Code
 ## Self-Taught and COMPLETED 7/22/2024

 ### IMPORTANT: To Execute Compiler Simply Run Any Project's Main File and Copy a Test File's Complete Path Into The Console